The Singles Network Ministries

 6. What has helped you in your walk as a single adult?

-Singles ministry has helped in so many ways over the years.
-Still, I find that small groups that were multi-generational with singles and marrieds of all ages were the most impactful - that is why I answered the question about what would you tell your pastor question the way I did. :)
+Singles ministry has benefited me in many ways over the years.
+However, I find that multi-generational small groups, including singles and married couples of all ages, are the most impactful.
+That's why I answered the question about what I would tell my pastor the way I did.

 —Jennifer T., Lincoln, NE, Never-Married/Engaged, over 40

-That my church has something for my age group where I could have friends to do things with, also, my faith in the Lord that my parents instilled in me as a child, and now I am walking with the Lord on my own.
+My church has activities for my age group where I can make friends and do things together.
+Also, I have the faith in the Lord that my parents instilled in me when I was a child, and now I am walking with the Lord on my own.

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult

-God has given me the gift of perspective – the ability to view things in their proper place and scope.
-I know that I can't do better for myself than God can and has done for me.
-So, I trust God, His plan, purpose, and timing for my life.
+God has blessed me with the gift of perspective—the ability to see things in their true context and scope.
+I understand that I cannot do better for myself than God has already done.
+Therefore, I trust God, His plan, purpose, and timing for my life.

 —Gloria G., Baltimore, MD, Single Parent, over 40

-I spent a lot of time in God's word, letting Him re-define for me what love was supposed to look like and learning that I could love and be whole and be used by God without being married or in a relationship.
-I also read many books about boundaries and God's design for relationships and only took advice from people who were living lives I admired.
+I spent a lot of time in God's word, letting Him redefine what love is supposed to look like and learning that I could love, be whole, and be used by God without being married or in a relationship.
+I also read many books about boundaries and God's design for relationships, and only took advice from people whose lives I admired.

 —Dawn V., Cody Wy, Former Single Parent, (Married)